-ARTICLE VI PENALITIES AND INCENTIVES
+PENALITIES AND INCENTIVES

-A. Failure to Obtain a Permit For Land Disturbing Activity:
+A. Failure to Obtain a Permit for Land Disturbing Activity:

-If any person commences any land disturbing activity requiring a land disturbing permit as prescribed in this ordinance without first obtaining said permit, the person shall be subject to revocation of his business license, work permit or other authorization for the conduct of a business and associated work activities within the jurisdictional boundaries of the Issuing Authority.
+If any person commences any land disturbing activity requiring a land disturbing permit as prescribed in this ordinance without first obtaining said permit, the person shall be subject to revocation of his business license, work permit or other authorization for the conduct of a business and associated work activities within the jurisdictional boundaries of the Local Issuing Authority.

-- B. Stop Work Orders: - For the first violations of the provisions of this ordinance, the Director of the local Issuing Authority shall issue a written or verbal warning to the violator.
-The violator shall have five (5) days to correct the violation.
-If the violation is not corrected within five (5) days, the Director or the local Issuing Authority shall issue a stop work order requiring that land disturbing activities be stopped until necessary corrective action or mitigation has occurred; provided, however, that, if the violation presents an imminent threat to public health or waters of the state or if the land disturbing activities are conducted without obtaining the necessary permit, the Director or the local Issuing Authority shall issue an immediate stop work order in lieu of a warning; - 2.
-For a third and each subsequent violation, the Director or the local Issuing Authority shall issue an immediate stop work order; and; - 3.
-All stop work orders shall be effective immediately upon issuance and shall be in effect until the necessary corrective action or mitigation has occurred. - 4.
-When a violation in the form of taking action without a permit, failure to maintain a stream buffer, or significant amounts of sediment, as determined by the local issuing authority or by the director or his or her designee, have been or are being discharged into state waters and where best management practices have not been properly designed, installed and maintained, a stop work order shall be issued by the local issuing authority or by the director or his or her designee.
-All such stop work order shall be effective immediately upon issuance and shall be in effect until the necessary corrective action or mitigation has occurred.
-Such stop work orders shall apply to all land disturbing activity on the site with the exception of the installation and maintenance of temporary or permanent erosion and sediment controls.
+- B. Stop Work Orders: - 1.
+For the first and second violations of the provisions of this ordinance, the GA.
+DNR-EPD or the LIA shall issue a written warning to the violator.
+The violator shall have five days to correct the violation.
+If the violation is not corrected within five days, the GA.
+DNR-EPD or the LIA shall issue a stop-work order requiring that land-disturbing activities be stopped until necessary corrective action or mitigation has occurred; provided, however, that, if the violation presents an imminent threat to public health or waters of the state or if the land-disturbing activities are conducted without obtaining the necessary permit, the GA.
+DNR-EPD or the Local Issuing Authority shall issue an immediate stop-work order in lieu of a warning; - 2.
+For a third and each subsequent violation, the GA.
+DNR-EPD or the LIA shall issue an immediate stop-work order; and; - 3.
+All stop-work orders shall be effective immediately upon issuance and shall be in effect until the necessary corrective action or mitigation has occurred. - 4.
+When a violation in the form of taking action without a permit, failure to maintain a stream buffer, or significant amounts of sediment, as determined by the LIA or by the GA.
+DNR-EPD or his or her Designee, have been or are being discharged into state waters and where best management practices have not been properly designed, installed, and maintained, a stop work order shall be issued by the LIA or by the GA.
+DNR-EPD or his or her Designee.
+All such stop work orders shall be effective immediately upon issuance and shall be in effect until the necessary corrective action or mitigation has occurred.
+Such stop work orders shall apply to all landdisturbing activity on the site except for the installation and maintenance of temporary or permanent erosion and sediment controls.